- Secrets of 1920s Prohibition-Era Speakeasies - October 19, 2022

-Only once in Canadian and American history have we seen the great Niagara Falls completely dry up, both sides, due to a natural phenomenon.
+Only once in Canadian and American history have the roaring Niagara Falls completely dried up on both sides of the border due to a natural phenomenon.
 And yes, this really did happen.

-It was during a weather related occurrence in 1848, due to a gale blowing off Lake Erie, that the water flow was severely restricted when ice and snow dammed up the mouth of the great river.
-Water flow over both the Horseshoe Falls and American Falls was reduced to a trickle.
-It was reported that a number of people made their way into the gorge of the riverbed and recovered articles that had been lying on the river bottom for hundreds of years.
+At the time, newspapers reported that a number of people made their way into the gorge of the riverbed and recovered articles that had been lying on the river bottom for hundreds of years.
 The souvenirs picked up included bayonets, guns, muskets, tomahawks and even artifacts from the War of 1812.

 Niagara Falls Completely Dries Up